zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/querymultiple.md

 ---
 PermaID: 1000176
 Title: Dapper Multiple - Learn How to Return Multiple Results by Batching
 MetaDescription: Unlock the power of Dapper Query Multiple to optimize your C# database operations.
-Learn how to use QueryMultiple and QueryMultipleAsync to return a GridReader and use it to return an anonymous type, strongly type entities, or a scalar value.
+Learn how to use QueryMultiple and QueryMultipleAsync to return a GridReader and use it to return an anonymous type, strongly typed entities, or a scalar value.
-LastMod: 2023-10-20
+LastMod: 2025-06-16
 ---

 # Dapper Multiple: Discover How to Return Multiple Results by Batching SQL

 ## Description

 The `QueryMultiple` is an extension method of the `IDbConnection` interface.
-It executes multiple queries within the same command and maps the results to strong entities.
+It executes multiple queries within the same command and maps the results to strongly typed entities.

 ### Parameters